saloniig/Nutrition-Calculator/README.md

 A Free, Simple, Recipe Nutrition Calculator
 ## What?

 Just a simple tool to calculate all the basic nutrients of a recipe!
-Useful for chefs, dietitians, athletes, food industries, or for anyone who want to know exactly what he eat!
+Useful for chefs, dietians, athletes, food industries, or for anyone who want to know exactly what he eat!

 ## How?